South Africa Entrance Requirements: What You Need to Know

 Free Import

-When traveling to South Africa, it is important to understand what types of items that you are free to bring into the country and which items you will be charged or prohibited from bringing in.
+When traveling to South Africa, it is important to understand what types of items you are free to bring into the country and which items you will be charged or prohibited from bringing in.
 According to the VISAHQ.com, website, the following items are considered free-import items, but with limits (as described below).

 • 200 cigarettes